 We know that online learning is more important now than ever before, so that’s why we want to bring the learning experience of our sanctuary to you.

-In these FREE 30-minute bitesize sessions, our Education & Outreach Manager Kath covers important topics affecting animal and human populations, as well as the environment.
+In these FREE 30-minute bitesize sessions, we cover important topics affecting animal and human populations, as well as the environment.

 The Cheaper Food Paradigm

 Covering some of the farming practices responsible for biodiversity loss and what we can do to secure a better future, just for the planet, but for human and animal populations too.